tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 ================================================

   * Download the **BOS Toolbox** from our `website <https://braiins-os.com/open-source/download>`_.
   * Create a new text file in your text editor and insert the IP addresses on which you want execute the commands.
 Each IP address should be separated by a comma.
 (Note that you can find the IP address in the Braiins OS+ web interface by going to *Status -> Overview*.)
-Then save the file in the same directory as you saved the BOS+ Toolbox and change the ".txt" ending to ".csv".
+Then save the file in the same directory as you saved the BOS Toolbox and change the ".txt" ending to ".csv".
   * Once you have downloaded BOS Toolbox and saved the .csv file, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.).
   * Replace the *FILE_PATH_TO_BOS_TOOLBOX* placeholder in the command below with the actual file path where you saved the BOS Toolbox.
 Then switch to that file path by running the command: ::